joshtimm/example-projects/README.md

 # experiment_design_paper.pdf

 This is a research design paper I wrote early on in my PhD.
-It demonstrates a basic understanding of experimental design and how experiments should be set up, from theory to design to expected observable implications.
+It demonstrates a strong understanding of experimental design and how experiments should be set up, from theory to design to expected observable implications.
+Broadly, the topic of the experiment is in using rhetorical appeals to increase the likelihood of a Member of Congress responding to constituent communication.
+I designed an experiment to test the effect of threatening not to vote for a Member of Congress in constituency contact on responsiveness and response quality of Members of Contact.
+The experiment was never actually conducted due to financial constraints, but I believe it remains a strong and simple experimental design.